rescipy-project/rescipy-lectures/docs/plotting.rst

 3.1 Introduction
 ================

-Now that you learn how to properly handle your data, it is time to visualize it!
+Now that you learn how to properly handle your data, it is time to visualise it!

 Plotting in Jupyter Notebooks, and in general in Python, relies mainly on two alternative but complementary packages: `matplotlib <https://matplotlib.org/>`_ and `bokeh <https://bokeh.org>`_.